anandprabhakar0507/all-new-programs/README.md

-# all-new-python-programs
+# all-new-programs
-This repository consist all new python programs
+This repository consist all new programs